BankkRoll/BitMint-BETA-Ordinal-Mint-Site/README.md

 # BitMint BETA - Minting DApp Configuration Guide
 ## 🚨IN PROGRESS NOT READY FOR PRODUCTION!🚨
+## 🚨THIS REPO IS NOT READY FOR MINTING AND STILL IN PROGRESS!!🚨

+---

 ### Simple Low-Code mint DApp for ordinal collections fully onchain.
 ### Easily deploy a collection, setup easy user minting directly here in the frontend for your collection!
 Full integrated Xverse, Unisat, Hiro wallet connect integration, tracking order status and much more!